moonAmlet/Intellar-Practice-Test/README.md

 # Intellar-Practice-Test

 This repository contains the starter code for the full stack developer test.

-## Structure
+## Getting Started

-- The `backend` directory contains a basic Spring Boot setup.
-- The `frontend` directory contains a basic React setup.

-## Instructions for Candidates

 1. Fork this repository.
+2. Open the forked repository in GitHub Codespaces.
+3. Once the Codespace is ready, you'll have a full development environment set up.
+4. The backend Spring Boot application is in the `backend` directory.
+5. The frontend React application is in the `frontend` directory.
-2. Implement the required features as specified in the test instructions.
+6. Complete the tasks as described in the test instructions.
-3. Commit your changes and push to your forked repository.
+7. Commit your changes and push to your forked repository.
-4. Submit a pull request with your solution.
+8. Submit a pull request with your solution.

 Good luck!